JEE Main 2026 April 7 Shift 2 Paper Analysis (B.Arch & B.Planning) – Difficulty Level, Section-Wise Review & Expected Cutoff

 The JEE Main 2026 April 7 shift 2 exam finished at 6 PM for B.Arch and B.Plan papers and 6:30 PM for students giving both papers together.
 Matrix Academy educators have analysed the difficulty of the shift based on the memory questions received from students.

 In Paper 2A (B.Arch), the overall difficulty level was observed as easy to moderate.
 And the average number of attempts out of 77 questions is 48–52.
 For Paper 2B (B.Plan), the overall difficulty level is also moderate.
-The expected cut-off of 90 percentile is expected at 170–180 marks.
+The cut-off at 90 percentile is expected to be 170–180 marks.

 Paper 2A (B.Arch.)
 Overall Paper Analysis